PwC has a proven experience in the enhancement of KYC processes and in building up an efficient and robust AML/CTF framework.

 Regulatory landscape

-With the EU’s AML Directives IV, V, and VI, and their associated national implementing regulations, the European Central Bank (ECB)’s integration of ML and TF- related risks in the Supervisory Review and Evaluation Process, along with the European Banking Authority (EBA) Guidelines and Regulatory Technical Standards, the Financial Action Task Force Recommendations, the Wolfsberg Principles (and related Questionnaire), and the Guidelines from the Basel Committee on Banking Supervision, the AML and Counter Terrorism Financing (CTF) regulatory landscape is becoming an almost impenetrable jungle.
+With the EU’s AML Regulation, AML Authority Regulation, AML Directive VI (preceded by AML Directives IV and V), the associated national implementing regulation and European Banking Authority (EBA) Guidelines and Implementing and Regulatory Technical Standards, the European Central Bank (ECB)’s integration of money laundering (ML) and terrorist financing (TF)- related risks in the Supervisory Review and Evaluation Process, the Financial Action Task Force Recommendations, the Wolfsberg Principles (and related Questionnaire), and the Guidelines from the Basel Committee on Banking Supervision, the AML and CTF regulatory landscape is becoming an almost impenetrable jungle.

 Data quality and tools